Jackson Hole Ski Trip

 Make one full ski day the headline

-Jackson Hole Mountain Resort deserves a real day, not a half-committed one.
-If the snow is good and the group is strong, this is where the trip earns its cost.
+Jackson Hole Mountain Resort needs a real day, not a half-committed one.
+If the snow is good and the group is strong, this is the day that makes the ski trip feel worth it.

 Flex day